fieldtrip/website/faq/how_can_i_use_openmeeg_for_forward_modelling.md

 https://gforge.inria.fr/frs/?group_id=435

-Installation procedur
+Installation procedure:

 #### For Linux

     * check your local version of gcc compiler (type 'gcc -v' in a terminal).
-        Exampl

     $ gcc -v
     gcc version 4.3.2 (GCC)

     * If your version of gcc is superior to 4.2 download OpenMEEG for gcc 4.
 Otherwise download OpenMEEG for gcc 3.
 The OpenMEEG version for gcc 4 provides support of OpenMP for parallel and faster computation.

 ##### Install from the tar.gz file